obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 composer install
 ```

-Laravel Sail should have been pulled into the `vendor` folder, so providing you have Docker installed, you can run the following command to boot up the application:
+Laravel Sail should have been added into the `vendor` folder, so providing you have Docker installed, you can run the following command to boot up the application:

 ```bash
 ./vendor/bin/sail up